effectivehomeoffice/effectivehomeoffice.com/README.md

 <img src="images/yeti.png" align="right" width="150">

 Nobody wants to wear a headset all day.
-Sadly, common headset-free "solutions" let every listener suffer from bad audio and lots of noise.
+Sadly, common built-in headset-free solutions in phones and notebooks let every listener suffer from bad audio and lots of noise.
 To have happy listeners instead, get a podcaster microphone with directed antenna and noise-cancelling capabilities.
 We recommend the [Blue Yeti](https://www.bluedesigns.com/products/yeti/) ($129).
 Set it to cardioid mode.